-In keeping with our mission, we have developed important partnerships and programs that further our goal of educating our community about food and food systems.
+In keeping with our mission, we have developed important programs and partnerships that further our goal of improving access to healthy, local food.

 Our urban educational gardening program empowers, engages and educates local youth and the larger community with hands-on learning opportunities.
 A garden is a great place for people to come together, learn to raise food, and understand the ecology of sustainable growing.

 Fair Food Matters has teamed with other organizations for several years to present this one-day celebration of local food, local farming and sustainable living.
 Featuring speakers, demonstrations, exhibitors, music, food and family activities, it's a regional happening!

 Common Ground is a collaboration between Fair Food Matters, the Kalamazoo County Land Bank, Kalamazoo County MSU Extension/Master Gardeners and the Kalamazoo Nature Center.
 This network aims to support community gardens throughout Kalamazoo County, with a special emphasis on those that serve low-income and food-insecure residents.